Judge dismisses lawsuit by family of pregnant Jefferson County woman missing since 2005

-JEFFERSON COUNTY — A judge here has dismissed a lawsuit filed against the husband of a pregnant woman who is presumed dead after she vanished in 2005.
+JEFFERSON COUNTY — A judge here has dismissed a lawsuit filed against a man suspected for years in the disappearance of a pregnant woman who vanished in 2005 and is presumed dead.

 Circuit Judge Brenda Stacey this week granted a motion by lawyers for Bryan Lee Westfall, who died in December, to dismiss a wrongful death suit filed last year by relatives of Amanda Jones.
 Jones, 26, was weeks from delivering her second child, a boy, when she disappeared Aug.
 14, 2005.